Has the Samsung Galaxy Unpacked 2023 date just been leaked?

-(Pocket-lint) - The date for Samsung's flagship phone launch event - known as Galaxy Unpacked - might just have been leaked online.
+The date for Samsung's flagship phone launch event - known as Galaxy Unpacked - might just have been leaked online.

 Every year, Samsung hosts a huge launch event that it calls Samsung Galaxy Unpacked.
 It's the platform the company uses to launch its new smartphones, with the Galaxy S23 family expected in 2023.